 Ask any footballer currently playing why they wear Nike Mercurial boots and they’ll give you the same answer- Ronaldo.

 Take Kylian Mbappe.
-At 19 you might think he’s too young to appreciate the genius of O Fenomeno tearing around the pitch laced in the latest Mercurial.
+You might think he’s too young to appreciate the genius of O Fenomeno tearing around the pitch laced in the latest Mercurial.

 But, when asked where he gets his boot inspiration from, Mbappe said: “I remember Ronaldo at the 2006 World Cup, he had them in yellow and green.